College Resources

 Withdrawing and Dropping a Course:

 There is a fine line between withdrawing and dropping a course.
-The differences between withdrawing and dropping is that when you withdraw from a course before the drop/add period; it will enable a student to withdraw from that class without effecting their transcript, GPA, etc. However, it will affect a student’s Completion Rate if he/she does not complete 66.6% of the course they had registered for during that semester.
-When you withdraw from a course after the drop/add period, it will receive a “W” as your grade on your transcript.
-For further information look at the SMSU Student Handbook.
-Any questions/concerns please contact the Registration Office at registration@smsu.edu Or the AOS office at Jefferson.Lee@SMSU.edu.
+The differences between withdrawing and dropping are that when you withdraw from a course before the drop/add period, it will enable a student to withdraw from that class without affecting their transcript, GPA, etc. However, it will affect a student’s Completion Rate if he/she does not complete at least 66.6% of the course they registered for during that semester.
+When you withdraw from a course after the drop/add period, you will receive a “W” as your grade on your transcript.
+For further information, look at the SMSU Student Handbook.
+If you have any questions or concerns, please contact the Registration Office at registration@smsu.edu or the AOS office at Jefferson.Lee@SMSU.edu.

 Grades of Transcript: